decentraland/gh-action-release/README.md

 1. Get the tag of the latest release
 2. Read the commits from that tag up to `head`
-3. Calculate a new tag version depending on the commit messages
+3. Calculate a new tag version depending on the commit messages (which must follow our [Git style guide](https://github.com/decentraland/adr/blob/main/docs/ADR-6-git-style-guide.md))
 4. Create a new release with that tag version, push the new tag, and generate the release notes

 > [Github API](https://docs.github.com/en/rest/releases/releases#create-a-release) only looks for the merged prs when generating the release notes.
 The changes will be inside your release, though, they will just not appear listed in the release's description.